Top banner

 4. Avoid using slang and swear words

 You hear the Spanish swear words more in some settings than others, and I remember learning most of the swear words my first few months of studying Spanish.
 I think it's good to know of them, but I would caution against using them in your conversations.
 There's a chance you'll use the word incorrectly or be misunderstood, so it's not worth it.
 Anyway, you'll find all these words in books about colloquial Spanish.
-If you want to learn more about slang and swear words check out colloquial spanish on Amazon.
+If you want to learn more about slang and swear words check out colloquial spanish at your favorite bookstore.

 5. Use the Usted formal form when appropriate